 Learn more about the salary of a community development worker.

 Community education officer

 Social care jobs can often cross over with other sectors such as healthcare, and in this case teaching and education.
 As a community education officer you will help to organise and promote participation in local education or training opportunities.
 You'll work in diverse communities, often in areas of social deprivation or high unemployment.

 Starting salaries in the public sector range from £23,500 to £28,000.
-An equivalent position in the voluntary sector may attract a lower salary, starting at around £18,000.
+An equivalent position in the voluntary sector may attract a lower figure.